Dennis-5618/Chime/README.md

 ✅ Advanced ticket system – Manage support tickets easily

+✅ Giveaway system - give back to your community

 ✅ MongoDB integration – Simple yet powerful database solution

 ## 📌Planned Features
-🚧 Giveaway system - give back to your community
+More to come very soon!

 ## 🛠️ Installation
 To install Chime yourself you can follow the following steps